What Is A Voiceover Talent?

-Here at audio'connell Voice Over Talent, we don't judge.
-We're here to help producers of every experience level.
+We don't judge.
+We're here to help media producers of every experience level.

 Television and radio commercials are the most frequent places where you would hear a voice talent but you could also hear a narrator's voice on an e-learning presentation or when you are placed on-hold when you call a business or when you're watching a video at a trade show.

-If you've ever listened to an audiobook, watched a documentary on TV or heard a voice in the airport say "There is no parking in the Red Zone," you've heard the work of a voice over talent.
+If you've ever listened to an audiobook, watched a documentary on TV or heard a voice in the airport say "There is no parking in the Red Zone," you've heard the work of a voiceover talent or voice talent.

 Certainly even the most disinterested party can hear a recorded voice on, say, a message on hold recording, and know by the vocal qualities that it's a well-meaning staff member plodding through a script as opposed to a professional voice talent.
 That's the objective part.

 But within the realm of professional voice over talents, it becomes more subjective because it's primarily within the ears of the producer or business owner as to which professional voiceover talent possesses the perfect skill set to communicate the producer's message.
 If the business owner is happy with the voice talent and her customers seem happy with the voice...then the owner picked the right voice!